 - ↑ 3.0 3.1 A Storm of Swords, Chapter 35, Catelyn IV.

 - ↑ 4.0 4.1 A Feast for Crows, Chapter 33, Jaime V.

 - ↑ A Storm of Swords, Chapter 51, Catelyn VII.

 - ↑ A Storm of Swords, Chapter 49, Catelyn VI.

 - ↑ A Feast for Crows, Chapter 44, Jaime VII.

 This page uses content from the English Wikipedia.
 The original content was at House_Frey.
 The list of authors can be seen in the page history of House_Frey.
-As with A Wiki of Ice and Fire - A Song of Ice and Fire & Game of Thrones, the content of Wikipedia is available under the Creative Commons Attribution-ShareAlike License.
+As with A Wiki of Ice and Fire, the content of Wikipedia is available under the Creative Commons Attribution-ShareAlike License.